 You always forgot where you put your belongings?
 At what time is your bus?
 But is it your fault?
 Come and discover how your brain learns and forget stuff.

 You think you're cool?
-But did you already heard about plants breathing?
+But have you heard about plants breathing?

 Food and drinks available for purchase.